QingJiuYS/Syntax_extraction/README.md

 This step can be performed with the following command:

 ~~~
-python syntax_extraction/syntax_main.py - p
+python syntax_extraction/syntax_main.py - p DIR
 ~~~

+Wherein, `DIR` is the local directory of the Wireshark protocol dissector files, please replace `DIR` with actual directory of the dissector files in order to perform this step correctly.
-Note that this step requires that all the protocol dissector files under `dissector_files`.
-Please check the files exist.
-The protocol dissector file is officially provided by Wireshark and can be found at: https://github.com/wireshark/wireshark/tree/master/epan/dissectors
+Wireshark protocol dissector file is officially provided by Wireshark and can be found at: https://github.com/wireshark/wireshark/tree/master/epan/dissectors

 Step 2: Main_parsing
 -------------------